goossens/ObjectTalk/docs-src/guide/basics.md

 and derived languages.

-ObjectTalk provides its own versions of fundamental C types, including Booleans, Integers (for int), Reals (for double), String for textual data and Functions as first class primitives.
-ObjectTalk also provides powerful versions of the three primary collection types: Array, Dictionary and Sets.
+ObjectTalk provides its own versions of fundamental C types, including Boolean, Integer (for int), Real (for double), String for textual data and Function as first class primitives.
+ObjectTalk also provides powerful versions of the three primary collection types: Array, Dictionary and Set.
 In fact, in ObjectTalk everything is an object derived from a class and the word type is only used internally in the language's runtime.
 Primitives like Booleans, Integers, Reals, Strings and Functions are objects just like